kirby-tools/kirbycopilot.com/content/contact.md

 navigation.icon: i-ri-contacts-line
 ---

+Hello!
+First of all, thank you for reaching out to us.
+We look forward to hearing from you and to assisting you with any feedback, questions or issues that you may have.
+Here are a few ways you can contact us.

+## Feedback and Ideas

+We value your feedback and ideas for improving Kirby Copilot.
+If you have any suggestions, please feel free to reach out to us via email or preferably by creating a new discussion on our [GitHub Discussions page](https://github.com/johannschopplich/kirby-copilot/discussions).

 ## Support and Questions

-We are committed to support you if you have any questions or issues with Kirby Copilot.
+We are committed to helping you with any questions or issues you may have with Kirby Copilot.
 There are several ways to get support:

 ::card{icon="i-ri-github-line" to="https://github.com/johannschopplich/kirby-copilot/discussions"}